tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/gl_ES.UTF-8/README.txt

         ⚙ Note: The 'Erase' button may be disabled, via the "noerase" option.

     ⚙ Note: The solid colors can be placed at the end of the 'New' dialog (below the Starters and Templates), via the "newcolorslast" option.

-c.Orde «Abrir»
+c.Orde «Abrir» ←

     Isto amosa unha lista de todas as imaxes que gardou.
 Se hai máis do que pode caber na pantalla, use as frechas arriba e abaixo na parte superior e inferior da lista para desprazarse pola lista de imaxes.

-    Prema nunha imaxe para seleccionala e logo...
-      + Click the green 'Open' button at the lower left of the list to load the selected picture.
+    Prema nunha imaxe para seleccionala e logo... o Click the green 'Open' button at the lower left of the list to load the selected picture.
 You will then be able to edit it.

         (Como alternativa, pode facer dobre clic na icona dunha imaxe para